hadilq/trackable-compiler-plugin/README.md

 the return String you can use `@Trackable(trackWith = "Something else!")` to change the return value.
 It's useful when your classes are obfuscated in the product and you need their names to log an event.

+**NOTICE** it would not resolve the generated method in the IDE, but will resolve it on build-time.

 ## Usage

 Include the gradle plugin in your project, apply `@Trackable` annotation to any classes that you wish to track or